Guides Guide

 3. Module itself: modules/module_name/views/templates/...

-Find the module's template (e.g., modules/ps_featuredproducts/views/templates/hook/ps_featuredproducts.tpl), copy it to the matching path under themes/my-child/modules/, and edit the copy.
-The module can update freely without affecting your version.
+Find the module's template (e.g. modules/ps_featuredproducts/views/templates/hook/ps_featuredproducts.tpl), copy it to the matching path under your theme's modules/ directory, edit.
+The module updates freely without touching your version.

 1. Database translations (Back Office > International > Translations)